-The project chose SGML because it was an international standard, because it can run on various programmes and is therefore unlikely to become obsolete, and because it was emerging (and is now established) as the standard tool for archive-quality encoding of scholarly texts in the humanities.
+The project chose SGML because it (like its successor, XML) was an international standard, because it could run on various programmes and was therefore unlikely to become obsolete, and because it was emerging (to become established) as the standard tool for archive-quality encoding of scholarly texts in the humanities.
 The Text Encoding Initiative has established a set of standard protocols for the editing of primary texts.
 Orlando's aim to encode critical materials with subject-specific markup (rather than the formal features and variants of existing primary texts) meant that it made sense to depart from the TEI standard as it existed when the project was specifying its tagset.
 But Orlando has departed from the TEI only when it is necessary to give added, subject-specific value to the tagging scheme.
-Its retention of key TEI tags provides the potential for interlinkages between Orlando and other bodies of SGML-encoded texts, such as the pioneering Women Writers Project.
-While Orlando was underway, XML or Extensible Markup Language, a streamlined and simplified version of SGML emerged: it facilitated delivery of the textbase via the World Wide Web.
+Its retention of key TEI tags provides the potential for interlinkages between Orlando and other bodies of SGML- or XML-encoded texts, such as the pioneering Women Writers Online.
+While Orlando was underway, XML or Extensible Markup Language, a streamlined and simplified version of SGML, emerged: it facilitated delivery of the textbase via the World Wide Web.

 Markup in Orlando